Acts 29 Network: Reactions

-Controversies

 Acts 29 churches have faced criticism for a number of high-profile church discipline issues.
-On 13 April 2016, Darrin Patrick was removed from his position at The Journey for misconduct and was required to step down from all external leadership positions.
-He is no longer listed as a member of the Acts 29 Board of Directors.
+On April 13, 2016, then vice president of the network Darrin Patrick was removed from his position at The Journey for misconduct and was required to step down from all external leadership positions.

 In February 2020, it was announced that Steve Timmis had been removed from the position of CEO of the Acts 29 Network amid allegations of an abusive leadership style; five staff members had previously raised similar concerns with Chandler in 2015, only to be fired and asked to sign non-disclosure agreements.
-Timmis is also no longer listed as a member of the Acts 29 Board of Directors.

 Criticisms have also been made over how church discipline has been conducted.
 The Village Church in Dallas offered a general apology after a female member was disciplined for annulling her marriage to a man who admitted to viewing child pornography.
 No elders or leaders were removed from their offices, but the church said in an email that the action taken against the woman was "unbefitting" of a church leader.